An anaesthetic negligence claim for compensation could be started if you have experienced pain and suffering during surgery due to medical negligence.

 To find out more about how long you have to make a claim or for help with the litigation friend process, please call our team today.

-Using A Medical Negligence Solicitor To Make An Anaesthetic Negligence Claim
+Do I Need A Solicitor To File An Anaesthetic Negligence Claim?

-As we have hopefully shown, proving that medical negligence has caused you to suffer can be tricky.
-The anaesthetic negligence claims process can include lots of complex and technical medical and legal evidence.
-We believe that the easiest way to navigate a claim is to ask a medical negligence solicitor to help.
+Although you’re not legally required to have a medical negligence solicitor file your claim, proving negligence can be tricky.
+The anaesthetic negligence claims process can involve complex and technical medical and legal evidence.
+Dealing with this on your own may be challenging, especially when trying to establish negligence and causation.
+We believe the easiest and most effective way to make a claim is by seeking the help of a medical negligence solicitor.

-If your claim is accepted by a medical negligence solicitor from our team, they’ll manage the whole process for you.
+If your claim is accepted by a medical negligence solicitor from our team, they’ll manage the entire process on your behalf.
 They’ll start by gathering evidence to prove what happened and then arrange for medical reports to support your claim.
 You’ll be kept up to date throughout and you’ll be able to ask any questions you think of as the case continues.